11 REASONS TO VISIT QUÉBEC CITY, QC

 Although all artwork was awesome, my favourite was the sticker with Sid Vicious from the Sex Pistols on it! 😀 I stumbled upon it while walking along Rue Saint-Joseph Est in the Saint-Roch Neighbourhood, a former working-class district of the city.

-It’s about 25 minutes of a walk from Old Québec, and is famous for quirky boutiques, bars, cafés, microbreweries, and restaurants.
+It’s about 25 minutes of a walk from Old Québec and is famous for quirky boutiques, bars, cafés, microbreweries, and restaurants.

 As you can see, Québec City is a great place to visit for a few days!
 Whether you’re into European-influenced history or culture, trying tasty poutine, shopping, reading books, or cool artwork, this city has it all!

-My favourites were walking around The Morrin Centre, exploring Old Québec and the Saint-Roch Neighbourhood, and spending time on the Dufferin Terrace!
+My favourites were walking around The Morrin Centre, exploring Old Québec and the Saint-Roch Neighbourhood, and spending time on Dufferin Terrace!

 If you’re looking for even more than 11 Reasons to Visit Québec City, there are some cool events and attractions happening during the year.

-For example, join the Saint Jean Baptiste Day celebrations on June 24, or enjoy the Indian Summer in the fall.
+For example, join Saint Jean Baptiste Day celebrations on June 24, or enjoy the Indian Summer in the fall.
 If you like winter, check out the Québec Winter Carnival in February and the only Ice Hotel in North America (January to mid-March)!

 So I hope I inspired you to visit this cool city someday! 😀